What Is Endometriosis?

 |With endometriosis, endometrial tissue grows outside of your uterus.

 Treatment may help relieve pain.
-It may also help restore fertility.
+It may help restore fertility.
 Options include medical therapy, surgery, or both.
-Medicine may also help relieve some of your symptoms.
+Medicine may help relieve some of your symptoms.
 Talk with your healthcare provider about these options.